jameslnewell/xhr-mock/docs/_documentation/getting_started.md

   - name:
     content:
 content_markdown: |-
-  This is a utility for mocking `XMLHttpRequest`.
+  This is a utility for mocking XMLHttpRequest.
   It's useful for testing, or prototyping while your backend is still being built.

   It Works in NodeJS and in the browser, and is compatible with: